MesonFi/meson-to/README.md

 ## Dev mode & release mode

-In dev mode, MesonTo popup can be opened from any hostname, but it only allows cross-chain transfers under $5.
+In dev mode, meson.to popup can be opened from any hostname, but it only allows cross-chain transfers under $5.
 Note that dev mode also runs on mainnet.

 After the app is launched, please switch to release mode.
-In release mode, MesonTo can only be opened from your app URL.
+In release mode, meson.to can only be opened from your app URL.